tilde-lab/tilde/README.txt

 To use command-line interface run main script with a parameter (e.g. "--help").
 To start graphical interface run main script without parameters.
 To terminate graphical interface on Windows close the DOS box, on Unix hit Ctrl+C.
+On Unix script may also run in background mode with "nohup tilde.sh &"

 Prerequisites
 -------------